components.models

 .
 In this case, no remote download or API requests will take place.

-If no local path is provided, the function uses Haystack Generators to provide an interface to a model.
+If no local path is provided, the function uses Haystack Generators to provide an interface to a model based on the inference_type

 Parameters